valarnet/valarnet-blog/posts/20230127-vmanage-configuration-db-backup.md

 -rw-------  1 root    root          534396 Jan 27 16:04 tmp.laMpYnXaCg
 ```

 A properly running vManage server would return an NMS status output similar to the following, The NMS processes will run if they're enabled.
-It'll also display the Process ID and for how long the process has been running.
+It'll also display the Process ID and for how long it has been running.

 ```md
 vManage# request nms all status